klogins-hash/websocketz-4-life/README.md

 # Websocketz-4-Life 🎙️

-A production-ready voice agent service optimized for Twilio TwiML integration.
-This application handles incoming calls, processes user input (speech and DTMF), and manages voice interactions with intelligent routing.
+A production-ready voice agent service optimized for Twilio TwiML integration and Groq infrastructure.
+This application handles incoming calls, processes user input (speech and DTMF), and manages voice interactions with intelligent routing powered by Groq's fast LLM inference.

 ## Features